maximgorbatyuk/project-documents/document-architect-prompt.md

 16. **Branches → environments → URLs table** if the project has multiple deploy environments.
 17. **Document ownership matrix** before edits — list file path, topic owner, audience, doc type, and quality status.
 18. **Minimal repair on existing docs** — in Mode B, do not rewrite conformant docs.
 Edit only where there is drift, duplication, unclear ownership, missing safety guidance, or missing required cross-reference.
+19. **Docs change with the code** — AGENTS.md must encode the rule "in case of new features appearing which change domain or business logic, the related documentation should be adjusted as well" as a load-bearing constraint, with a concrete trigger → doc-to-update mapping table (see Layer A → AGENTS.md).
+The same expectation governs your own work in this prompt: when discovery reveals a code change that has not yet been reflected in docs, treat the doc update as part of the change set, not a follow-up.

 ## Process — Mode A (Generate)